HTML Text Formatting

 HTML <sup> Element

-The HTML <sup>
+The HTML <sup> element

 defines superscript text.
 Superscript text appears half a character above the